markwolfeman/ist653/syllabus.markdown

 # Computer

 Students must have access to a computer and a high-speed Internet connection, and a technology back-up plan in order to take the course.
+The course is geared toward PC and Mac users.

 # Group Work